ipushin/Spam-Detector/README.md

 [Try it here](http://detectingspam.herokuapp.com) and

 + Check the probability of an email being spam
-+ Set up different thresholds to see how algorithm's metrics are changing
++ Set up different thresholds to see how the algorithm's metrics are changing
-+ See the visualisation of the performance metrics
++ See the visualization of the performance metrics
 + Explore the theoretical section to see what is under the hood of the classifier

+Dataset from [here](https://www.kaggle.com/ozlerhakan/spam-or-not-spam-dataset).
+Pretrained model.
+See file to check how the model was trained.

 ## To install and use locally
 ```